Cloris Leachman

 Born and raised in Des Moines, Iowa, Leachman attended Northwestern University and began appearing in local plays as a teenager.
 After competing in the 1946 Miss America pageant, she secured a scholarship to study under Elia Kazan at the Actors Studio in New York City, making her professional debut in 1948.
-In film, she appeared in Peter Bogdanovich's The Last Picture Show (1971) as the neglected wife of a closeted schoolteacher in the 1950s; she won the Academy Award for Best Supporting Actress and the BAFTA Award for Best Actress in a Supporting Role for her performance, and the film is widely considered to be one of the greatest of all time.
-She was part of Mel Brooks's ensemble cast, appearing in roles such as Frau Blücher in Young Frankenstein (1974) and Madame Defarge in History of the World, Part I (1981).
+In film, she appeared in Peter Bogdanovich's The Last Picture Show (1971) as a neglected 1950s housewife who has an affair with a student of her husband, a high-school gym teacher; she won the Academy Award for Best Supporting Actress and the BAFTA Award for Best Actress in a Supporting Role.
+She was part of Mel Brooks' ensemble cast, playing Frau Blücher in Young Frankenstein (1974), Nurse Diesel in High Anxiety (1977) and Madame Defarge in History of the World, Part I (1981).

-Leachman won additional Emmys for her role on The Mary Tyler Moore Show; television film A Brand New Life (1973); the variety sketch show Cher (1975); the ABC Afterschool Special production The Woman Who Willed a Miracle (1983); and the television shows Promised Land (1998) and Malcolm in the Middle (2000–06).
-Her other notable film and television credits include Gunsmoke (1961), The Twilight Zone (1961; 2003), Butch Cassidy and the Sundance Kid (1969), WUSA (1970), Yesterday (1981), the English-language dub of the Studio Ghibli's Castle in the Sky (1998), Spanglish (2004), Mrs. Harris (2005), and Raising Hope (2010–2014).
-Leachman released her autobiography in 2009, and continued to act in occasional roles until her death.
+Leachman won Emmys for her role on The Mary Tyler Moore Show (1970–1975) and a Golden Globe for the spinoff Phyllis (1975–1977), in which she starred.
+She also appeared in television film A Brand New Life (1973); A Girl Named Sooner (1975), where she plays a reclusive, uneducated, and elderly bootlegger; the variety sketch show Cher (1975); the ABC Afterschool Special production The Woman Who Willed a Miracle (1983); and the television shows Promised Land (1998) and Malcolm in the Middle (2000–2006).
+Her other television credits include Gunsmoke (1961), Wagon Train (1962), The Virginian (1967), The Twilight Zone (1961; 2003) and Raising Hope (2010–2014).
+She also acted in the films Butch Cassidy and the Sundance Kid (1969), WUSA (1970), Yesterday (1981), Castle in the Sky (1986), Spanglish (2004) and Mrs. Harris (2005).
+She became the oldest ever competitor on Dancing with the Stars (2008) and wrote her memoir Cloris: My Autobiography (2009).

-Early life
+Early life and education

 Leachman was born on April 30, 1926, in Des Moines, Iowa, the eldest of three daughters.
 Her parents were Cloris (née Wallace) and Berkeley Claiborne "Buck" Leachman.
 Her father worked at the family-owned Leachman Lumber Company.
 Her youngest sister, Claiborne Cary, was an actress and singer.
 Her other sister, Mary, was not in show business.
 Their maternal grandmother was of Bohemian (Czech) descent.
 Leachman attended Theodore Roosevelt High School.

 As a teenager, Leachman appeared in plays by local youth on weekends at Drake University in Des Moines.
 After graduating from high school, she enrolled at Northwestern University in the School of Education.
 At Northwestern, she became a member of Gamma Phi Beta and was a classmate of future comic actors Paul Lynde and Charlotte Rae.
 She began appearing on television and in films shortly after competing in Miss America in 1946 as Miss Chicago.